 In Prince William County, climate change is a pressing reality that is already impacting the community, not a distant issue for future generations to address.
 Our local impact mirrors a global trend where urban areas contribute significantly to the problem by generating much of the world's energy related GHG emissions.
 Daily activities are part of this large puzzle.
 For instance, whenever we power our vehicles and buildings with fossil fuels, treat and dispose of solid waste and wastewater, leak refrigerants and natural gas, or carry out agricultural practices, we are contributing to the production of these emissions.
 Each action, seemingly small on its own, adds up to our collective footprint on the climate.
 These emissions have contributed to the dangerous levels of climate change our county experiences today.

-Looking back over the 20th century, our county and Virginia have experienced increased average temperatures more than 0.83°C (1.5°F) and a small upward trend in annual total precipitation based on data compiled for the National Climate Assessment.
-Analysis developed for our Vulnerability Assessment (Chapter 3 Vulnerability Assessment) confirm these trends and project increased sea level rise throughout the 21st century..
+Looking back over the 20th century, our county and Virginia have experienced increased average temperatures more than 0.83°C (1.5°F) and a small upward trend in annual total precipitation with multiyear values mostly above average since 1995 based on data compiled for the National Climate Assessment.
+Virginia was affected by 82 of the 290 U.S. billion-dollar disaster events that occurred between 1980 and 2020.
+Analysis developed for our Vulnerability Assessment (Chapter 3 Vulnerability Assessment) confirm these trends and project increased sea level rise throughout the 21st century.
+Virginia is projected to experience an increased number and intensity of extreme precipitation events and increased intensity of droughts.
+This results in economic, ecologic, health, and social impacts including infrastructure damages, erosion, road closures, loss of power, saltwater intrusion, loss of important coastal ecosystems, increased dangerously hot days, and harmful effects on farming and fishing.

 Climate Actions we are Currently Taking